ang-uio/Text-Mining/episodes/review.md

 ```python
 text2.concordance('monstrous')
 ```
 Your Turn: Try searching for other words and in some of the other texts included in ```nltk.book```.
 For example, search *Sense and Sensibility* for the word affection, using ```text2.concordance('affection')```.
 Search the book of Genesis to find out how long some people lived, using ```text3.concordance('lived')```.
 You could look at text4, the *Inaugural Address Corpus*, to see examples of English going back to 1789, and search for words like *nation, terror, god* to see how these words have been used differently over time.
-We've also included text5, the *NPS Chat Corpus*: search this for unconventional words like *im, ur, lol*.
+Included is also text5, the *NPS Chat Corpus*: search this for unconventional words like *im, ur, lol*.

 ```python
 text3.concordance('lived')